-To install the RAID driver in Windows[®] XP:
+To install the RAID driver in Windows XP:

-- 1. During the OS installation, the system prompts you to press the F6 key to install third-party SCSI or RAID driver. - 2.
+- 1. During the OS installation, the system prompts you to press the <F6> key to install third-party SCSI or RAID driver. - 2.
 Press <F6> then insert the floppy disk with RAID driver into the floppy disk drive. - 3.
+When prompted to select the SCSI adapter to install, make sure you select Intel(R) SATA RAID Controller (Desktop ICH9R). - 4.
 Follow the succeeding screen instructions to complete the installation.